top of page

 26 And just as it happened in the days of Noah, so will it also be in the days of the Son of Man: … 28 It was the same as happened in the days of Lot: they were eating, they were drinking, they were buying, they were selling, they were planting, and they were building; 29 but on the day that Lot left Sodom, it rained fire and brimstone from heaven and destroyed them all.
 30 It will be just the same on the day that the Son of Man is revealed. -Luke 17:26, 28-30 (NASB)

 Like the previous example of Noah’s Flood, we see that Jesus’s comparison focuses on both the suddenness of Sodom’s judgment during a period of apparent normalcy and the simultaneous “same day” rescue of the righteous and judgment of the wicked.
 First, He teaches that in the times leading up to the destruction of Sodom, the setting was of complete normality (the people were engaged in normal living – eating, drinking, buying, selling, planting, etc.).
 They were completely unaware that any judgment was coming, and they were not yet experiencing the judgment.
 Life was as ordinary as ever and no warnings or signs were apparent.
 This continued until the day righteous Lot was removed from Sodom, and then immediately and suddenly the judgment fell on the unsuspecting, wicked inhabitants.
-(Like the Noah example, this is incompatible with an “end of the Tribulation” context.)
+(Like the Noah example, this is wholly incompatible with an “end of the Tribulation” context.)

 There can be no complacency nor unexpected destruction after the most terrible destruction of all time has begun.
 [1]

 Further, the context of both of these examples especially emphasize that the judgment began on the same day, directly after the righteous were removed.
 In other words, the righteous in both examples experienced none of the judgments.
 Once again, this was one of the two primary points of emphasis in the Lord’s comparison and is yet another reason the context cannot refer to the end of the Tribulation.
 Scripture is clear that the righteous of this period (Tribulation saints, both Jew and Gentile) will not be spared from experiencing its intense distress.
-It must of necessity then refer to the righteous of the Church Age being removed in the imminent Rapture, just as the also-imminent broad Day and its sequence of judgments begin to befall the wicked (our paradigm of dual imminence + simultaneous occurrence).
+These examples then must of necessity refer to the righteous of the Church Age being removed in the imminent Rapture, just as the also-imminent broad Day and its sequence of judgments begin to befall the wicked (our paradigm of dual imminence + simultaneous occurrence).

-In addition, an examination of the subsequent epistles and book of Revelation reveals that this also is how writers like Paul, James, Peter, and John understood these teachings of Jesus, as they routinely apply the same idioms and expressions Jesus uses throughout these discourses to the Rapture of Church Age believers at the opening of the outpouring of judgment (Ja.
+We find confirmation of this understanding in the subsequent epistles and book of Revelation.
+An examination of these books reveals that this is precisely how writers like Paul, James, Peter, and John understood these teachings of Jesus (and therefore how we must also).
+They consistently apply the same parables and imminence expressions Jesus uses throughout these discourses to the Rapture of Church Age believers at the opening of the broad Day and its immediate outpouring of judgment.
+They also routinely distinguish this “beginning of the Parousia” context by employing consistent “imminence language,” including the equivalent expressions “near,” “soon,” “quickly,” “at hand,” “shortly,” “draws near,” and others.
+(Ja.
 5:1-11; 1 Pet.
 4:7; 2 Pet.
 3:3-10; Rom.
 13:11-12; 1 Thess.
 1:9-10; 2:16; 4:15-5:11; 2 Thess.
 1:6-10; 2:1-5; Rev. 1:1-3; 2:5, 16, 25; 3:3, 10-11, 15-16; 19-21; 16:15; 22:6, 7, 10, 12, 20, et al.).
 These observations galvanize this context, and the recognition of “imminence language” makes this simple.
-Imminence only can refer to the beginning of this extended eschatological period.
+Imminence only can refer to the beginning of this extended eschatological period, and the associated removal of the righteous at this time can only be the pretribulational Rapture of the Church.

 Conclusion